Kentucky State University: Athletics

 Kentucky State University teams participate as a member of the Division II Southern Intercollegiate Athletic Conference.
-The school's mascot are the Thorobreds and it's biggest rival is Central State University along with smaller rivalries with Tennessee State University and West Virginia State University.
+The school's mascot are the Thorobreds.
 Men's sports include baseball, basketball, cross country, football, golf, and indoor and outdoor track and field; while women's sports include basketball, cross country, indoor and outdoor track and field, softball, and volleyball.
+Kentucky State's main rivals include Tennessee State University, West Virginia State University, and Central State University.

 The men's basketball team was national champions in 1970, 1971, and 1972 at the NAIA level.

 The Exum Center, the university's athletic and recreational complex, was named after William Exum, the first African-American varsity football player at the University of Wisconsin.
 Exum was hired as head of KSU's Physical Education department in 1949, and later made head of the Athletics department.
 He then became manager of the United States Track and Field teams at the 1972 and 1976 Olympics.
 Exum retired from KSU in 1980.

+Mighty Marching Thorobreds

+Kentucky State University's marching band is named the Mighty Marching Thorobreds (MMT).
+MMT is one of the largest student organizations on campus with over 200 members.
+MMT has several notable performances including the Honda Battle of the Bands in Atlanta and the National Battle of the Bands in Houston.
+MMT is accompanied by the K-Rettes danceline and Silk Flag Corps.